The National Board of Boiler and Pressure Vessel Inspectors is the worldwide leader in pressure equipment safety.

 The National Board membership oversees adherence to laws, rules, and regulations relating to boilers and pressure vessels.
-The National Board Members are the chief boiler inspectors representing most states and provinces/territories of Canada, as well as many major cities in the United States.
-Please click for detailed listing.
+The National Board members are the chief boiler inspectors representing most U.S. states and provinces/territories of Canada, as well as many major cities in the United States.
+Please click for our Member Directory.

 National Board offers comprehensive classroom and online training programs for inspectors and pressure equipment professionals from around the world.
 National Board training is accredited by the International Association for Continuing Education and Training (IACET).

 A National Board flagship publication, the NBIC is an internationally recognized standard that governs and maintains rules for the installation, inspection, repair, and alteration of pressure equipment.
 The NBIC is adopted into law by most US and Canadian jurisdictions and is the basis for the National Board’s four accreditation programs, R, VR, NR and T/O. More than 5,000 repair organizations in over 60 countries use the NBIC to perform repairs to pressure-retaining items.